 - increase the current 31 day moratorium limit on suspicious financial transactions by an additional 186 days (217 days).

-For more information about the Criminal Finances Bill and how it may affect your business, contact the Financial crime and investigations team.
+For more information about the Criminal Finances Bill and how it may affect your business, contact the financial crime team.